srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     }
     ```

-1. Click **Save**
+    This field contains JSON data that represents the initial configuration of desired properties for the device.

+1. Leave **Enable entry** set to **Enable**.

+    Generally, you'll want to enable new enrollment entries and keep them enabled.

+2. At the top of the **Add Enrollment** blade, click **Save**.

+### Task 2: Validate the enrollment

-1. In the Manage enrollments pane, click on the **Enrollment Groups** tab to view the list of enrollment groups in DPS.
+1. In the **Manage enrollments** pane, click on the **Enrollment Groups** tab to view the list of enrollment groups in DPS.

-1. In the list, click on the **simulated-devices** enrollment group that was just created to view the enrollment group details.
+4. In the list, click on the **simulated-devices** enrollment group that was just created to view the enrollment group details.

-1. On the **Enrollment Group Details** pane, locate the **Certificate Type**, notice it's set to **CA Certificate**.
-Also, notice the Primary Certificate information is displayed, including the ability to update the certificates if needed.
+5. In the **Enrollment Group Details** blade, locate the **Certificate Type**, and notice it's set to **CA Certificate**.
+Also, notice the **Primary Certificate** information is displayed, including the ability to update the certificates if needed.

-1. Locate the **Initial Device Twin State**, and notice the JSON for the Device Twin Desired State contains the `telemetryDelay` property set to the value of `"1"`.
+6. Locate the **Initial Device Twin State**, and notice the JSON for the Device Twin Desired State contains the `telemetryDelay` property set to the value of `"1"`.

-1. Close the **Enrollment Group Details** pane.
+7. Close the **Enrollment Group Details** pane.

-## Exercise 4: Configure Simulated Device with x.509 certificate
+## Exercise 4: Configure simulated device with x.509 certificate

-In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT Hub via Device Provisioning Service (DPS) using an x.509 certificate.
-This unit will also introduce you to the workflow within the **Simulated Device** source code within the `/LabFiles` directory, and how it works to authenticate with DPS and send messages to IoT Hub.
+In this exercise, you will configure a simulated device written in C# to connect to your Azure IoT Hub via your Device Provisioning Service (DPS) using an x.509 certificate.
+This exercise will also introduce you to the workflow within the **simulated device** source code within the `/LabFiles` directory, and how it works to authenticate with DPS and send messages to IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.